CLOBr Logo

 On Jupiter's DCA feature:

-- The platform automatically executes trades according to your schedule
+5. The platform executes trades on your schedule automatically

-- Each trade occurs at the market price at the time of execution
+6. Each trade fills at whatever the market price is at that time

-CLOBr accounts for DCA orders by summing their scheduled orders over the next 24 hours to accurately represent their impact on market liquidity.
+CLOBr sums scheduled DCA orders over the next 24 hours so you can see their real impact on market liquidity.

 Concentrated Liquidity Positions